So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 And I'll just summarize for you.

-Here's what the plan urges lawmakers to do when they're on their march recess when they leave Washington and go back home to uh press the flesh with the uh dependent class and the entitlement class that they've created out there.
+Here is what the plan urges lawmakers to do when they're on their March recess, when they leave Washington and go back home to press the flesh with the dependent class and the entitlement class that they've created out there.

 Hold a town meeting with state officials and a local National Guard unit at their armory to discuss the security impact of long deployments.

-Next suggestion is hold a town hall meeting with troops at a local military institution or installation.
+Next suggestion is hold a town hall meeting with troops at a local military installation.

 When selecting a location at the military installation for the event, make sure to select a space that allows easy press access and clearly conveys the message in the shot.

-Well, how can how can they do this with everything in Iraq?
+Well, how can they do this with everything in Iraq?

 I have seen this one in action.